alaa-aleryani/Credit_Risk_Classification/Credit_Risk/Credit_Risk_Analysis_Report.md

 ## Overview of the Analysis

 For this analysis, we used some techniques to train and evaluate a model based on loan risk.
-These techniques were `LogisticRegression` because the prediction is categorical, and we used `Resampling Method` to handle  the imbalanced data, where we had more 0's (healthy loan applicants) than 1's (high risk loan applicants).
+We used `LogisticRegression` because the prediction is categorical and `Resampling Method` to handle the imbalanced data, where we had more 0's (healthy loan applicants) than 1's (high risk loan applicants).
 The purpose was to have a trusted model that gives us a high recall for the healthy and risky loan applicants.
 Thus, we used a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 ## Results